n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.awslambda.md

+---
+title: AWS Lambda node - n8n Documentation
+description: Documentation for the AWS Lambda node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # AWS Lambda

 The AWS Lambda node allows you to automate work in AWS Lambda, and integrate AWS Lambda with other applications. n8n has built-in support for a wide range of AWS Lambda features, including invoking functions.